samplchallenges/SAMPL-containers/tutorials/README.md

 ### 1.3: Install conda environment (from [Section 1.2](https://github.com/samplchallenges/SAMPL-containers/tree/tutorial/tutorials#12-starting-a-pre-made-docker-container-and-creating-a-conda-environment)) into your container

 > We will begin creating an environment.yml file which contains all the information about our conda environment packages, as well as a Dockerfile which contains the instructions required to build the base container.
 In 1.3, we will only add the necessary commands for installing the conda environment from Section 1.2 to the Dockerfile.
+We will then test to ensure the container build succeeds at installing the conda environment.
+>
-We will then test to ensure the build with the conda environment installed succeeds.
-For more information on how to write a Dockerfile, please see the [official Docker documentation](https://docs.docker.com/get-started/02_our_app/#build-the-apps-container-image).
+> For more information on how to write a Dockerfile, please see the [official Docker documentation](https://docs.docker.com/get-started/02_our_app/#build-the-apps-container-image).
 1. Create and open a file called "environment.yml" and paste the output you previously copied at Section 1.2 Step 15
 2. Change the first line of the file `name: advenv` to `name: base`
 3. Delete the last line of the file: `prefix: /opt/conda/envs/advenv`